HOW TO DIY A HASTINGS STOCK TANK POOL

 5) How To Maintain Your Stock Tank Pool

 1) Level the Ground Beneath the Stock Tank

 Do the best you can and the tank will not lie once you add the water...
 If your waterline is pretty equal all around, then you did a great job.
-If it is not, then it will be obvious and you can leave it or drain and make any base corrections.
+If it is not, then it will be obvious and you can leave it or drain and make the necessary base corrections.
 An unlevel tank and waterline should not create any issues other than maybe aesthetically unpleasing.
 You can get as crazy as you want with this step...
 Some people just place stock tanks on grass or dirt and call it done and others pour a custom concrete slab or make a paver area and some will even install drainage rock under the base layer material...

 Check if the ground is level using a long straight board and a level.
 Check in several areas and if not, spread bags of leveling sand (from your local home improvement store) and level and compact until the area is nice and flat.
-My recommendation would be to place your stock tank on a minimum 1" to 3" compacted and level surface (with no exposed rocks under the tank)...Whether that is all leveling sand or a combination of paver base material and a top layer of leveling sand, etc...
+Our recommendation would be to place your stock tank on a minimum 1" to 3" compacted and level surface (with no exposed rocks under the tank)...Whether that is all leveling sand, paver base or a combination of paver base material and a top layer of leveling sand, etc...
 For an 8' tank this could be about (10-20) 50# bags of sand for a 1-2" base.